 Registration, Credit, and Graduation Information

-Eastern Iowa Community Colleges believe in equal educational opportunities for all qualified individuals, regardless of race, color, creed, sex, marital status, religion, ancestry, national origin, sexual orientation, age, handicap or disability in the educational programs and activities it operates.
+Eastern Iowa Community Colleges believe in equal educational opportunities for all qualified individuals, regardless of race, color, national origin, sex, disability, age, sexual orientation, gender identity, creed, religion and actual or potential family, prenatal or marital status in the educational programs and activities it operates.
 The colleges reserve the right to deny admission, re-admission or re-enrollment to anyone who may pose a risk to the best interest of the college community.

 Clinton, Muscatine and Scott Community Colleges have an open admission policy, which means that anyone 16 years of age may apply, even without a high school diploma.
 Admission to the college does not automatically guarantee admission to all programs of study; you will need to meet the specific requirements for your chosen program.
 The colleges reserve the right to guide our placement in programs and courses based on assessment interviews and past academic experience.